A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 When to Visit Somnath

 The climate of Somnath is mild with the temperature.
-The summer temperature is ranging between 28°C and 34°C and the winter temperature ranging between 20°C and 28°C. Tourists can visit the place round the year but the best season to visit this place is in winters from October to March.
+The summer temperature ranges between 28°C and 34°C and the winter temperature ranges between 20°C and 28°C. Tourists can visit the place round the year but the best season to visit this place is in winters from October to March.

 How to Reach Somnath